Discovery of Brazil: Discovery by Vicente Yáñez Pinzón

-Many scholars assert that the real discoverer of Brazil was the Spanish navigator Vicente Yáñez Pinzón, who on 26 January 1500 landed at the Cape of Santo Agostinho, on the southern coast of Pernambuco.
+Many scholars assert that the real discoverer of Brazil was the Spanish navigator Vicente Yáñez Pinzón, who on 26 January 1500 landed at Cape of Santo Agostinho, on the northern coast of Pernambuco.
 This is considered the earliest documented European voyage to what is now Brazilian territory.

 The fleet, consisting of four caravels, set sail from Palos de la Frontera on 19 November 1499.
 After crossing the Equator, Pinzón encountered a severe storm.
 On 26 January 1500, he sighted the cape and anchored his ships in a sheltered port easily accessible to small boats, with a depth of 16 feet, as indicated by sounding.
 The mentioned port was the cove of Suape, located on the southern slope of the promontory, which the Spanish expedition named Cape of Santa María de la Consolación.
 Spain did not claim the discovery, although it was meticulously recorded by Pinzón and documented by important chroniclers of the time such as Peter Martyr d'Anghiera and Bartolomé de las Casas.
 Spain and Portugal had signed the Treaty of Tordesillas to divide their areas of influence in the New World, and this area was to be controlled by Portugal.

 During the night after the landing, the Spanish observed large fires burning in the distance, along the northwest coast.
 The following morning, they sailed in that direction until reaching a river, which Pinzón named "Rio Formoso".
-On the beach, along the riverbanks, their crew had a violent encounter with the local indigenous people (now known to have belonged to the Potiguara tribe), an event recorded by the Spanish chronicler.
+On the beach, along the riverbanks, their crew had a violent encounter with the local Indigenous people (now known to have belonged to the Potiguara tribe), an event recorded by the Spanish chronicler.